Ali Banat: Muslims Around the World

 After the diagnosis, he founded the charity ‘Muslims Around the World’, also known as MATW.
-An interview with Mohamed Hoblos titled "Gifted with Cancer" brought further acclaim to his organization.
+An interview with Muslim preacher Mohamed Hoblos titled "Gifted with Cancer" brought further acclaim to his organization.
 The charity initially concentrated on Togo but soon expanded to other African nations including Burkina Faso, Ghana and Benin.
 He came to the aid of people living in destitute communities by constructing clean water infrastructure, educational facilities, community health and safety facilities, orphanages, battered women shelters, and other institutions essential for the prosperity of those communities.
 Importantly, Banat dedicated his efforts to uplifting Muslim life in these areas, renovating mosques and encouraging the Muslim people therein to come together in solidarity.

 Death

 He was diagnosed with cancer in 2015 and died on 29 May 2018.
 He left a farewell video message.